rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

         4 resmgr: I/O rate limit                9016
 ````

- You shoub be seeing time_waited for event "resmgr: I/O rate limit" increasing while the load is running.
+ You should be seeing time_waited for event "resmgr: I/O rate limit" increasing while the load runs.